liangqing/PacProxy/README.md

 Issues
 ------
 * No authentication feature in PacProxy
-* Now it can only forward request to socks5 server(do not support socks4)
 * Because FindProxyForURL need a url parameter, so we need cheating the socks client to guess the real http url for FindProxyForURL.
 * Because the built-in DNS module of nodejs provide only asynchronous call, so any DNS resolve related function(dnsResolve, isInNet, isResolvable) in PAC is faked.
 The program is maintaining a DNS cache table, DNS resolve function can only get result in the table.
 If your PAC don't call any DNS resolve related function, you can disable these functions in configuration file.